 - Duration: A closed-mouth kiss can be brief or prolonged, depending on the context and your partner's preferences.
 Pay attention to their cues and adjust the duration accordingly.

-- Body Language: Your body language plays a crucial role in enhancing the intimacy of the kiss.
+- Body Language: Your body language makes a real difference in enhancing the intimacy of the kiss.
 Maintain eye contact before and after the kiss to create a deeper connection.
 Gently hold your partner's face or waist to express affection and closeness.

 Common Mistakes to Avoid